 How to Reduce Your Operation Expenses, Increase Your Profit

-In these days of uncertainty, it is important to keep operating expenses to a minimum.
+During the period of uncertainty, it is essential to optimise the operating expenses.
 One difference between companies that weather these difficult times and those which do not survive, will be that the survivors will have reduced their unnecessary expenditures before it is too late.

 Unnecessary costs include costs for energy which isn’t necessary to use.
 In the past many companies have just considered utilities as “a cost of doing business.”
 By running an inefficient building, you are overpaying your utility for energy.
-It just doesn’t make any sense.
+It just not practical.

 A good building energy audit will point the way to reduce your energy costs by 10 – 40%.
 For large organizations, this can be substantial, and could mean the difference between staying afloat and going under.

 How to Determine Which Are the Best Building Energy Efficiency Measures

 There are so many vendors pushing their energy efficient devices which are supposed to be energy efficient and some of them do work.
 Just because a device saves energy does not mean it is a good investment.
-And even if it is a good investment, there may be better energy efficiency investments available.
+And even if it is a good investment, there may be better energy efficiency investments alternatives available.

-For example triple-pane windows that you hear advertised on the radio usually save energy, but for some buildings, they will actually result in an increase in energy usage.
+For example, triple-pane windows that you hear advertised on the radio usually save energy, but for some buildings, they will may consume more energy.
 It is usually a better investment to replace your fluorescent and incandescent light bulbs with LEDs than it is to change out your windows.

-So how do you determine what the best energy conservation measures are for your building?
-That is what an energy audit is for.
+So how do you determine what is the best energy management methods for your building.

 How to Increase the Value of Your Building

 We understand the argument that if your tenants are paying the utility bills, then there is no reason to invest money in making your building energy efficient.
-After all, you won’t be reaping any energy savings.
+After all, you won’t be gaining anything from energy savings.